Skip to Content

 Fillings in lettuce leaves and words Beef Taco Lettuce Wraps plus a bowl of salsa.

 This recipe is healthy cooking at its best.
-It is gluten free and if you omit the cheese and sour cream, it’s also Paleo and Whole30 compliant.
+It is gluten-free, and if you omit the cheese and sour cream, it’s also Paleo and Whole30 compliant.

 Share this recipe for Mexican lettuce wraps on Twitter